basti-app/basti/packages/basti/README.md

 With [Basti](https://github.com/basti-app/basti), you can securely connect to RDS, Aurora, Elasticache, or any other AWS resources in private VPC subnets from a local machine or a CI/CD pipeline almost for free!

+[AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) is a fantastic tool!
+But Basti makes it even better:

+- 🦾 With Session Manager, you need to oversee an EC2 bastion instance for connecting to managed resources such as RDS or Elasticache.
+Basti handles bastion instance setup, shutdown, and updates for you!

+- 💅 Basti provides a convenient way to store and reuse connection configuration across your team.

+- 📶 Basti improves stability of the Session Manager sessions by automatically restarting failed or expired sessions.

 ## ⚙️ How it works

 - 🏰 Basti sets up a so called _bastion EC2 instance_ in the connection target's VPC.